swaechter/libreshare/README.md

-# Libreshare
+# LibreShare

 ## Introduction

-Libreshare is a small web based file synchronization like Nextcloud.
+LibreShare is a small web based file synchronization like Nextcloud.

 ## Instructions